SPARTAN563/up/README.md

   - Defaults to `up`.
   - The value will be appended with `master` or `worker` (e.g "up master", "up worker").

+- '-A'/'--allocator'

+  - A choice between `socket.io` and `sockjs` or a `Regex`
+  - Defaults to `socket.io`
+  - Regex values should have their first group contain the server specific ID, or session ID

 ### B) JavaScript API

 ```js